ashley-ferreira/ashley-ferreira.github.io/_pages/cv.md

     <summary> <strong>Particle Physics Group</strong> | <span>05/2023 - 01/2023</span></summary>
     <p>Joined Antihydrogen Laser PHysics Apparatus (ALPHA), the leading antimatter collaboration at CERN as part of the Azuma Fellowship and then stayed on to work on a similar project for Super-Kamiokande Tokai to Kamioka (T2K) neutrino experiment.</p>
     <ul>
-      <li>Designed and trained PointNet-like models in <strong>PyTorch</strong> to do regression to reconstruct the position of antimatter annihilation events in the ALPHA-g detector based on Monte Carlo simulations.</li>
+      <li>Designed and trained PointNet-like models in <strong>PyTorch</strong> to do regression to reconstruct the vertical position of antimatter annihilation events in the ALPHA-g detector based on Monte Carlo simulations.</li>
       <li>Presenting the above project led me to winning the Canadian Astroparticle Summer Student Talk Competition and being awarded best Particle Physics talk at Canadian Conference for Undergraduate Women in Physics.</li>
       <li>Participated in shift work for the ALPHA-2 experiment for 2 months which largely involved running physics experiments from the control room and doing real-time data analysis at CERN.</li>
       <li>Then continued in the fall part-time in the fall to work on a similar project for T2K and having my first introduction to more high performance computing using <strong>multi-GPU</strong> training on our national compute cluster.</li>